 Built, together with its tall companion, in 1832, this little character has become a unique mascot for Burnham on Sea.

-Burnham High and Low lights were built and inaugurated in 1832 , designed by Joseph Nelson.
+Following a survey of the Bristol Channel by Lieut.
+Henry Denham R.N.
+Burnham High and Low lights were built, on his recommendation, to a design by Joseph Nelson and inaugurated in 1832 .
 The Low Light is a picturesque square wooden building which stands at the high water mark on nine huge oak stilts, providing little resistance to any water and therefore remaining undamaged by the sea.
 Each of the tower’s legs is sunk sixteen feet into the sand.
 It stands 35 – 40 ft high depending on varying level of beach.
+During construction a worker was killed when he fell from the top.

 The southern and western sides of the tower have square windows through which the light is visible.
 Steps aid access to the rear; these, having been removed for a period due to incessant vandalism, are now back in place.
 The steps did not originally turn the corner around the back leg but had to be extended due to the drop in the level of beach.